 Alina Vision’s purpose is to:

-build and operate a network of financially sustainable eyecare centers in underserved markets providing accessible, affordable and high-quality eye care services for people across income levels
+build and operate a network of financially sustainable eyecare centers in underserved markets providing accessible, affordable and high-quality eye care services for people across all income levels

 support the professional development and aspirations of next generation of eye care leaders